alexqfredrickson/notes/aws/aws.md

 ### Lambda

-AWS Lambda is a function-as-a-service tool.
+Lambda is a function-as-a-service tool.
 It operates elastically and does not require servers.

 Some use-cases include: